ramonpoca/distox2_cube/README.md

 Handle design is compatible with leica disto X310 (E7400x US version of the X310) only.

 To model your own calibration shape solid you can use Wolfram Mathematica notebook DistoX_Cube_shape_variants.nb, which provides sample usage of polyhedron data and the way how to convert it into OpenSCAD format.
+You need Wolfram Mathematica to open such file.

 ## Pictures, Videos ##